-This is what your kindness has done this year
+This is what your kindness has done so far

 From delivering food to people who are isolating, to our work in emergencies overseas, this is how we're putting the power of your kindness into action

-We have missed loved ones and cancelled long-awaited plans as the coronavirus pandemic forced us to stay apart.
+We have missed loved ones and cancelled long-awaited plans as the Covid-19 pandemic forced us to stay apart.

-When you look back on 2020, what do you remember the most?
+When you look back on your year, what do you remember the most?

 For 150 years, the British Red Cross has been helping people in crisis, and the pandemic has been no exception.
 Our volunteers and staff have worked hard to continue to support people, in ever-changing circumstances.

 And it has been the kindness of our supporters that has kept us going.

 At home, we have reached more than 1.5 million people through different services.